Venezuelanalysis

 Venezuelanalysis is a pro-Bolivarian Revolution website that describes itself as "an independent website produced by individuals who are dedicated to disseminating news and analysis about the current political situation in Venezuela."
-Its stated objective is "to provide a counter-narrative to mainstream media coverage of the Bolivarian Revolution, based on the perspective of leftist and grassroots movements in Venezuela."
+Its stated objective is "to counter the corporate media propaganda against the Bolivarian Revolution by giving a voice to leftist and grassroots movements in Venezuela".

 History

 Greg Wilpert founded the website in 2003 with Martin Sanchez, one of the founders of the pro-Chávez website Aporrea.
 Sanchez set up the technical side of the site and Wilpert worked on editing.
 The set up of Venezuelanalysis was also aided by the Venezuelan government.
 Venezuelanalysis describes itself as "an independent website produced by individuals who are dedicated to disseminating news and analysis about the current political situation in Venezuela."
 Its stated objective is "to provide a counter-narrative to mainstream media coverage of the Bolivarian Revolution, based on the perspective of leftist and grass-roots movements in Venezuela."
 Wilpert described this perspective as "clearly pro-Bolivarian Revolution, but also critical of some aspects from a leftist perspective".

 In 2008, Wilpert moved to New York with his wife, who had been appointed as Venezuela's Consul General to the United States.
 Wilpert continued to work as the main editor of the website until 2009, and is a member of its board of directors.
 In 2009, Venezuela Analysis, Inc. was registered as a domestic not-for-profit corporation in New York State.